- Bridgestone Tour RXS Golf Balls

-The USGA also regulates golf ball’s weight.
-The official weight of each golf ball must be under 1.62 ounces or 45.93 grams.
-The controlling of the weight of each golf ball is important due to heavier golf balls creation of a better flight and playing advantages during windy rounds.
+The USGA also regulates ball’s weight.
+The official weight of each ball must be under 1.62 ounces or 45.93 grams.
+The controlling of the weight of each ball is important due to heavier balls creation of a better flight and playing advantages during windy rounds.

 What Do the Numbers on Golf Balls Mean?

 Numbers are used for identification or giving consumers insight into the composition of the ball inside the box.
 One-digit numbers often act as identifiers alone, two-digit numbers mark special events or compression ball factors, and three-digit numbers refer to dimple design numbers around the ball’s cover.

 Players do have the ability to use marking tools or a stamp to create their own designs.

 When cut open, each ball is a combination of a core, surrounding mantle layers, and a cover.
 Golf balls that feature less than three-layers may place a cover directly around the core or simply forged these two layers together in a one-piece construction design.